Zalefar/Udacity_Data_Analyst_ND/Project_5/README.md

 `tools/`:
 * Udacity provided directory containing functions that are used in the processing of the dataset into numpy arrays of features and labels.

+`References.txt`:
+* Text File containing the references referred to during the course of the project.
+*